emiruz/data-analysis-with-x/README.md

-[UK property price model](uk-property/) -- A model to interpolate the full price series for a UK property from just public price sold information.
+[UK property price model](uk-property/) -- A model to interpolate the full price series for a UK property from just public price paid data.